Building or renovating

 Certifiers can work for local government, or in a private practice as a private certifier.
-They can:

 - assess and approve plans relating to new or altered buildings

 - inspect construction work at mandatory stages, aspects of stages or aspects of assessable work

 - issue enforcement notices where required